Apply to the School

 - Note: Some programs will accept other official test scores or may waive the GRE requirement.
 View a list of possible options

 - 3 letters of recommendation from academic and/or professional references.
+Letters should be provided in SOPHAS.
 Do not have letters of recommendation sent to the University of Minnesota.

 - International applicants – see additional requirements under the tab ‘For International Applicants’.